AIHubCentral/docs/assets/Realtime Voice Changer/Local/Deiteris' W-Okada Fork.md

 This is only for the people that have 2 PCs, and want to use 1 PC for Gaming, the other only for Wokada Deiteris Fork.

 - Create a file named `.env` on the same folder where `MMVCServerSIO.exe` is located.
-Open it up with a notepad, copy paste the settings from the <u>[GitHub link](https://github.com/deiteris/voice-changer/issues/180#issuecomment-2359166278)</u>.
+Open it up with a notepad, copy paste the settings from the [GitHub link](https://github.com/deiteris/voice-changer/issues/180#issuecomment-2359166278).

-- After that, you create another file with the file extension ending `.bat`, open it up with a notepad, copy paste what is needed in there again from the <u>[GitHub link](https://github.com/deiteris/voice-changer/issues/180#issuecomment-2359166278)</u>.
+- After that, you create another file with the file extension ending `.bat`, open it up with a notepad, copy paste what is needed in there again from the [GitHub link](https://github.com/deiteris/voice-changer/issues/180#issuecomment-2359166278).

 - Now run the bat file.
 After it starts, you should be able to open the link.
 For example, if you specified `HOST=192.168.0.1` and `ALLOWED_ORIGINS='["https://192.168.0.1:18888"]')`, you should be able to open `https://192.168.0.1:18888` in your browser and use the realtime voice changer UI from other machines in your local network.